Purchasing Power Parity (PPP): Understanding The Concept & Its Global Impact

 8. Correcting Misinterpretations in Trade Balances

 Without PPP, trade balances between countries can also be misunderstood.
 Nominal exchange rates might make the trade between two countries seem more or less balanced than it is in real terms.
-By adjusting for the actual cost of goods and services through PPP, economists can get a clearer picture of trade imbalances, making it easier to evaluate a country's economic health.
+By adjusting for the actual cost of goods and services through PPP, economists can get a clearer picture of trade imbalances, making evaluating a country's economic health easier.

 For example, if a country appears to be running a large trade deficit based on nominal exchange rates, this could lead to a perception that the country is economically weak.
 However, after adjusting for PPP, the size of that deficit may appear smaller, giving a more accurate reflection of the country's true trade situation.